 Ying’s expertise has been in the area of sustainability, supply chain modelling and simulation, multi criteria decision-making in various domains such as supply chain management, logistics, inventory control, and ERP implementation.

-Ying is keen on applied research, and has active engagement with businesses.
+Ying is keen on applied research, and has active engagement with businesses and industries.
 She's been awarded funding by commercial businesses in China and European Research Development Fund (ERDF).
+To date she has published over 20 papers in scientific books and journals.

 Areas of research supervision